2021 Marketing Trends & the Rise of No-Code: A Marketing Chat With Mathieu Maure ☕️

 I think flyer distribution can be powerful in 2 ways:

 1. As part of a large brand campaign, focused on bottom of the funnel activation.

 2. As a stand-alone acquisition channel, since we were able to achieve good ROI.
 Our CAC was higher than digital ads but overall the ROI was better thanks to higher retention.

 Before we let you go, care to share with us your favourite sources of marketing inspo?

-I’m into French podcasts at the moment: mostly Marketing Mania, Growth Makers and Contournement, which is dedicated to No-Code.
+I’m into French podcasts at the moment: mostly Marketing Mania, Growth Makers y Contournement, which is dedicated to No-Code.